aivillage/llm_verification/CTFd/plugins/llm_verification/README.md

 ## Installation

-1. Copy the `manual_verification` folder that containes this `README.md` file to the `CTFd/plugins` direcotry.
+1. Copy the `llm_verification` folder that containes this `README.md` file to the `CTFd/plugins` direcotry.

 2. Start CTFd and create a challenge.
-You should see `manual_verification` as an option in the `Challenge Type` dropdown.
+You should see `llm_verification` as an option in the `Challenge Type` dropdown.

-3. Follow the instructions to create a `manual_verification` challenge.
+3. Follow the instructions to create a `llm_verification` challenge.

 4. In the admin panel, under the `Plugins` tab, you can access the pending submissions page where you will be able to manually approve or reject